duckietown-udem/udem-fall19-public/STARTUP.md

 For the purposes of these instructions let's call the directory where you want to put all the files for this class as `$AV_ROOT` (whenever you see  you should be in the directory that you are using for the class.

-To start, fork the [class repository](https://github.com/duckietown-udem/udem-fall19-public) (optional, but highly recommended)

-To start, let's clone the class repository using the terminal:
+To start, fork the [class repository](https://github.com/duckietown-udem/udem-fall19-public) (optional, but highly recommended).
+From there, clone the class repository using the terminal:

 ```
     $ cd $AV_ROOT
     $ git clone https://github.com/YOUR_USERNAME/udem-fall19-public --recursive
 ```
-**Note**: If you prefer, you can fork the repository first before cloning.

 Once you clone the repository, step into the repository: